-Winter has arrived, and with it comes the blasting of central heating, extra layers and fluffy socks.
-We love winter here at SnoozeShade HQ, but we often get questions from parents wanting to know how to keep babies safe whilst sleeping in colder temperatures.
+Winter has arrived and with it comes cold weather, the blasting of central heating, extra layers and fluffy socks.
+We love winter here at SnoozeShade HQ but we often get questions from parents wanting to know how to keep babies safe whilst sleeping in colder temperatures.

 Some tips to make sure baby is sleeping safely outside:

-- Always keep an extra blanket under the pram or in your changing bag during the winter so that if its a little colder than you anticipated, you'll always be prepared.
+- Always keep an extra blanket under the pram or in your changing bag during the winter so that if it’s a little colder than you anticipated, you'll always be prepared.

 Night time sleep